 At the time this article was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
 You can follow him on Twitter here.
-The Motley Fool owns shares of Microsoft.
-Motley Fool newsletter services have recommended buying shares of Microsoft and Pfizer, as well as creating a bull call spread position in Microsoft.
+The Motley Fool owns shares of Cisco, Bank of America, and Intel; has created a bull call spread position on Cisco; and has bought calls on Intel.
+Motley Fool newsletter services have recommended buying shares of Cisco, McDonald's, Intel, and Chevron, as well as creating a bull call spread position in Intel.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool has a disclosure policy.

 Copyright © 1995 - 2011 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.